pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 It is important to note that commercial products are not Open Access products.
 They are designed to provide access to a limited audience, and as such limit your publications’ exposure.
 It is important to broaden one’s indexing strategy beyond commercial indexes and take advantage of multiple different indexes -- both commercial and noncommercial -- to seek the maximum exposure of your journal or publication to a wide variety of audiences.

+### Open indexes

+Open indexes are similar to commercial indexes, in that they aggregate citation metadata into a single, searchable database or listing.
+The main types of open indexes include directories and search engines.
+One of the principle advantages of open indexes is that they are freely available online for anyone to use, including individual readers and libraries.

+Many open indexes are also be more willing to include content from new journals, placing more emphasis on the quality of your content and your open access policy than on a large archive of published material.
+In addition, your content can often be included more quickly in open indexes.
+Open indexes are becoming increasingly important to researchers.
+While they may not yet have the same prestige or influence as some of the commercial indexes, becoming part of one or more of them will significantly raise your journal’s profile with a wider audience of readers.
+Listing your journal with open indexes

+Like commercial indexes, open indexes are also looking for high quality content, peer review, compatible subject matter, and evidence of stability and sustainability.
+Some, however, may be willing to accept submissions from new journals lacking an established history of publication.
+If you do not know the best open indexes for your journal, contact your library.
+They will be able to guide you in the appropriate direction.

+Google Scholar inclusion resources

+Google Scholar requires that particular technical specifications be followed to ensure proper indexing.
+OJS users can take comfort in the knowledge that Google Scholar recognizes OJS as meeting its specifications, but should take care to read the crawl guidelines to ensure their content is optimized for inclusion.

+More on Google Scholar here ...

 ### PKP Index

 The Public Knowledge Project Index (PKP Index) is an openly available database of articles, books, and conference proceedings, based on journals or other publications that use PKP’s Open Journal Systems (OJS), Open Monograph Press (OMP), and Open Conference Systems (OCS) software applications.
 The PKP Index uses the Open Harvester System (OHS) software and hosts thousands of publications.
 It is not subject specific.
 The PKP Index is a good choice for your first index and is one way that you can increase the visibility of your journal.